channelaccess/ca_matlab/Readme.md

-The context need to be closed at the end of the application via
+The context needs to be closed at the end of the application via

 ```Matlab
 context.close();
 ```

 ## Channel
-To create a channel use the createChannel function of the context.
-The functions argument is a so called ChannelDescriptor which describes the desired channel, i.e. name, type, monitored (whether the channel object should be constantly monitoring the channel) as well as size (in case of array).
+To create a channel use the create function of the Channels utility class.
+The function's argument is a so called ChannelDescriptor which describes the desired channel, i.e. name, type, monitored (whether the channel object should be constantly monitoring the channel) as well as size (in case of array).

 Here are some examples on how to create channels: